 The most popular in the list of vegetables that grow above the ground, the tomato is a widely used plant with umpteen varieties.
 The list goes on ranging from tiny Cherry tomatoes to larger-sized Beefsteak tomatoes.
 Some varieties have existed for centuries while other hybrids have been developed more recently.

-The hybrids are basically improved varieties which are more insect resistant, better tasting, and even juicer looking.
+The hybrids are basically improved varieties that are more insect resistant, better tasting, and even juicer looking.

 The soil in which you plant tomatoes should be nutrition-rich mixed with high-quality compost and fertilizer.
 The fertilizer is to be fed on an ongoing basis especially if you notice discoloration of the leaves.
 Tomatoes need full sun for about 6 to 8 hours a day, so select the sunniest spot of your garden.